Mugilan13dot/Stock_Performance_Analysis_Dashboard-/README.md

 ---
 ## 🧠 Business Analyst Wrap-Up Summary

--“This dashboard reveals that **Microsoft (MSFT)** delivered the best 3-month return at **+12.3%**, making it the top performer. **Netflix (NFLX)** was the most volatile, offering high-risk trading opportunities.
+“This dashboard reveals that **Microsoft (MSFT)** delivered the best 3-month return at **+12.3%**, making it the top performer. **Netflix (NFLX)** was the most volatile, offering high-risk trading opportunities.
 Meanwhile, **Google (GOOGL)** had the highest trading volume day—likely due to news events.
 These insights help stakeholders assess growth, risk, and market behavior for investment planning.”

 ## 📌 Key Business Insights